(Edited January 11, 2023; March 19, 2023)

 For example, if you are a child from a divorced family, and you have strong feelings against one of your parents, perhaps even hating them, do you have the ability to see things from this disfavored parents viewpoint—their perspective—and persuasively argue their case?
 Can you see things through their eyes?

 Maybe this is too extreme of an example and one that, at this point in a person’s life in dealing with PAS, is asking too much.
-I understand that.
+I understand.

 Let’s take another example: abortion.
 Say you are pro-choice.
 Have you researched the topic enough that you can persuasively and accurately represent the pro-life side?
 To do this is to be well on the way to learning how to think like a lawyer.

-Notice I am not suggesting you have to change your views on any topic; what I’m saying is that to fully understand the many nuances of any contested issue and have the ability to correctly choose the correct perspective between any two choices, it might become necessary to see and understand the issue from the other person’s perspective, viewpoint, and understanding.
+Notice I’m not suggesting you must change your views on any topic currently being discussed; what I’m saying is that to fully understand the many nuances of any contested issue and have the ability to correctly choose the correct perspective between any two choices, it might become necessary to see and understand the issue from the other person’s perspective, viewpoint, and understanding.
 In other words, “Don’t judge an Indian until you have walked in his moccasins.”

-Please understand I am only scratching the surface of this vast and complicated topic.
-My hope is that this post will plant a seed for my readers—especially those adults and children affected by PAS—who might be assisted by employing the skills of critical thinking to help navigate truth from error.
+Understand I am only scratching the surface of this vast and complicated topic.
+My hope is that this post will plant a seed for my readers—especially those adults and children affected by PAS/PA—who might be helped by employing critical thinking skills to help navigate truth from error.

-It is not necessary to master all, or even most, of the steps to critical thinking, or “thinking like a lawyer.”
+It is not necessary to master all, or even most, of the steps to critical thinking or “thinking like a lawyer.”
 Simply understanding that each of us benefits from realizing there is “two sides to every story” is sufficient to help you become a better thinker.
-Then, realizing the importance of gathering evidence before making rash and emotionally driven decisions for one side or the other of any topic, can make all the difference in how you accurately discern truth from error, the wheat from the chaff.
+Then, realizing the importance of gathering evidence before making rash and emotionally driven decisions for one side or the other on any topic can make all the difference in how you accurately discern truth from error and be able to separate wheat from chaff.

 Want more?
 Click here for an online book dedicated to the topic of “Thinking like a Lawyer.”